The 5 Most Common Scams in Cancun And How to Avoid Them

 This issue, initially thought to be isolated, was later exposed as a widespread scheme to defraud customers, not just in Cancun but across numerous establishments in the tourist-centric state of Quintana Roo.

-Such behavior is not only frustrating but also deserving of formal complaints, either to the restaurant’s management or to PROFECO, the federal consumer protection agency.
+Such behavior is not only frustrating but also grounds for formal complaints to the restaurant’s management or to PROFECO, the federal consumer protection agency.

-It’s important for you to remember that unlike in the U.S., tipping in Mexico is entirely optional and should be based on satisfaction with the service received.
+It’s important for you to remember that, unlike in the U.S., tipping in Mexico is entirely optional and should be based on your satisfaction with the service.
 If the service does not meet expectations, customers are under no obligation to leave a tip.

 A colorful market stall under an awning displays vibrant textiles and woven goods.
 People walk along the sidewalk, eyeing the vibrant displays while staying cautious of common scams in Cancun.
 The scene is lively with bright orange walls and hanging fabrics in various patterns.